Tillerson gets chance to deliver message to North Korea in person

 The world isn't waiting for a punchline; they're waiting too see what Pyongyang and Washington's top diplomats will do when they sit down in the same room for the first time.

 On Sunday, Ri Yong Ho and Rex Tillerson will both be in the Philippines for the annual Association of Southeastern Asian Nations' (ASEAN) Regional Forum, a dialogue to discuss security issues which includes 27 countries.
-It's the highest-level annual interaction between North Korea and the United States, says Mike Fuchs, a former deputy assistant secretary of state for East Asian and Pacific affairs.
+It's the highest-level annual encounter between North Korea and the United States, says Mike Fuchs, a former deputy assistant secretary of state for East Asian and Pacific affairs, and the first during the Trump administration.

 "It will be a very important opportunity again for the United States and North Korea to send messages -- unvarnished, with no middle-men -- to one another about their policies," Fuchs said.